FieldTurf: Major League Soccer

-The use of FieldTurf in Major League Soccer (MLS) has received criticism.
+The use of FieldTurf in Major League Soccer (MLS) has received criticism, especially from the league's international roster players used to playing on natural grass overseas in their home domestic leagues and FIFA competitions.

-The installation of the surface at CenturyLink Field in Seattle was approved only after the operator of the then-new stadium agreed to install a natural grass field when needed.
-Their concern derived from the surface potentially hindering the city's ability to attract an MLS franchise and international soccer events.
+The installation of the surface at CenturyLink Field in Seattle was approved as mentioned above when the state stadium authority which operates the venue agreed to bring in a natural grass surface for FIFA-sanctioned events.

 In September 2006, several top Canadian soccer players appealed to the Canadian Soccer Association to install a natural grass surface at BMO Field in Toronto.
 The club removed the FieldTurf playing surface and switched to a traditional grass surface starting in 2010.

 Following David Beckham's move to Major League Soccer in 2007, he voiced his opinion that the league should convert to grass for all pitches.
 In an apology, he stated that the surface is fine at lower levels, but that his feelings had not changed about the MLS use because of the toll the harder surface takes on the body.
-Thierry Henry never played at Seattle's CenturyLink Field during his time in MLS due to the surface.
+Thierry Henry opted out of road matches in Seattle when he played for the New York Red Bulls specifically because of the Sounders' use of FieldTurf in that venue.